mtsmn/IoT/getting_started/getting-started-iot-overview.md

 # Getting Started guides for {{site.data.keyword.iot_short_notm}}
 {: #getting-started}

-The Getting Started guides are designed to guide you through the basics of developing a ready-for-production end-to-end IoT prototype system with {{site.data.keyword.iot_short_notm}} and are written for developers who are new to working with {{site.data.keyword.iot_short_notm}}.
+The Getting Started guides are designed to guide you through the basics of developing a ready-for-production end-to-end IoT prototype system with {{site.data.keyword.iot_full}} and are written for developers who are new to working with {{site.data.keyword.iot_short_notm}}.
 {:shortdesc}

 Each guide provides a step-by-step process that quickly leads you to a deployed and running solution that demonstrates one or more {{site.data.keyword.iot_short_notm}} features.